 Kant and Hume on Morality

 The relationship between Immanuel Kant (1724–1804) and David Hume (1711–1776) is a source of longstanding fascination.
 Kant credited Hume with waking him from his “dogmatic slumber”, and he describes the Critique of Pure Reason, arguably the most important work of modern philosophy, as the solution to the “Humean problem in its greatest possible amplification” (Prol 4:260–61).
 Much of the focus has been on their respective views in metaphysics and epistemology.
 Yet, as Thomas Nagel remarks, contemporary moral philosophy also “continues to be dominated by the disagreement between these two giants” (Nagel 2012).
-Comparing Hume and Kant therefore provides opportunity to clarify and assess two of the modern era’s most influential approaches to the central problems of moral philosophy.
+Comparing Hume and Kant therefore provides opportunity to clarify and assess two of the modern era’s most influential approaches to moral philosophy.
 Comparing their views also illuminates the landscape of eighteenth-century ethical thought.
-Although there are many points at which Kant’s and Hume’s ethics stand in opposition to each other, there are also important connections between the two.
-Kant shared with Hume some important assumptions about morality, virtue, and motivation.
-Indeed, early in his career he had been attracted to the sentimentalism of Hume and other British moralists, especially Francis Hutcheson (1694–1746), and the influence lingered long after he changed his mind about the value of their approach.
+There are fundamental disagreements between them, but Kant and Hume share some central assumptions about morality, and Kant was directly influenced by the sentimentalist tradition to which Hume belongs (especially Francis Hutcheson’s version).
+The influence was most positive and pronounced early in Kant’s career, but it lingered long after he made a decisive break with this tradition.

 For the sake of brevity, this article assumes familiarity with Hume’s and Kant’s main contributions to moral philosophy.
-The aim here is not to summarize their views or compare them on all matters ethical.
+The aim here is not to summarize their views or provide an exhaustive comparison.
 Instead, the task is to examine several key areas where we can reasonably see Kant as responding to or influenced by Hume, or where comparisons between their views are particularly fruitful.

 - 1. Moral Philosophy and its Subject Matter